 Shelley Harrison, M.S., Ed.S., NASP, ABSNP

-Shelley is an Educational Specialist at Turning Points.
-She is also a Nationally Certified School Psychologist and Board Certified School Neuropsychologist.
+In addition to being a Licensed Educational Psychologist, Shelley is also a Nationally Certified School Psychologist and Board Certified School Neuropsychologist.
 She graduated from Fordham University in New York, New York with a double masters in School Psychology.
 In 2015, she earned a post-graduate diplomate in School Neuropsychology.
 This program provided Shelley with advanced skills in school-based assessments through understanding student performance from a brain-based perspective.

 Shelley’s experience includes working as a school psychologist, an adjunct professor at a community college, an executive functioning coach, and a 1:1 tutor/educational specialist.
 As a school psychologist, she has provided assessment, counseling, and academic intervention services.
 During her experience, she initiated an after-school program, The Ambassador Club, where middle school students were paired with elementary students who struggled with reading.
 A component of the program focused on mentorship and increasing student responsibility.
 In her work as an adjunct professor, she taught a Student Success course that focused on developing strategies, habits, and values necessary for students to take charge of their own academic and personal development.
-In addition to working as an executive functioning coach, she also has experience as an educational specialist supporting students in the areas of reading decoding/comprehension, spelling, written expression, and math through Algebra I. She uses a variety of tools and programs in her work with students, including; the Barton Reading and Spelling System and the Visualizing and Verbalizing (V&V) program.
+In addition to working as an executive functioning coach, she also has experience as an educational specialist supporting students in the areas of reading decoding/comprehension, spelling, written expression, and math through Algebra I. She uses a variety of tools and programs in her work with students, including; Orton-Gillingham, the Barton Reading, Spelling System, the Visualizing and Verbalizing (V&V) program, and Engage New York math curriculum.

 When students experience academic difficulties, it can take an emotional toll on their self-concept.
 Shelley aims to foster each student’s ability to understand how they learn in order to be a more successful self-directed learner.
 She believes every child is capable of reaching their potential when provided the necessary strategies and supports tailored to their unique learning profile.
 Shelley has a particular interest in determining ways to increase intrinsic motivation through helping students understand how to study in ways that work best with their own personal learning strengths and challenges.